Max Eitingon: Life

 At the 1925 Bad Homburg Congress, Eitingon proposed that the Berlin system of psychoanalytic training should be made an international standard under an International Training Commission.
 Eitingon was appointed president of the ITC, and kept the position until his death in 1943.

 After the family business suffered in the US Great Depression, Eitingon was forced for the first time to take a patient to earn his living.
 In 1932 he had a cerebral thrombosis.
 On Freud's advice, Eitingon left Germany in September 1933 and emigrated to Palestine.
 In 1934 he founded the Palestine Psychoanalytic Association in Jerusalem.
 However, despite Freud's recommendation, he did not manage to gain a chair in psychoanalysis at the Hebrew University of Jerusalem.

-Max Eitingon was described in several books as an important figure in a group of Soviet agents who conducted assassinations in Europe and Mexico, including murders of Ignace Reiss, General Yevgeny Miller, and Lev Sedov.
-The story was revived in the New York Times Book Review by Stephen Suleyman Schwartz, which resulted in a lengthy discussion between Schwartz, historians who wrote the books, and others who disputed the involvement of Eitingon in the team, such as Theodore Draper and Walter Laqueur.
+Max Eitingon was described in several books as an important figure in a group of Soviet agents who conducted assassinations in Europe and Mexico, including the murders of Ignace Reiss, General Yevgeny Miller, and Lev Sedov.
+The story was revived in The New York Times Book Review by Stephen Suleyman Schwartz, which resulted in a lengthy discussion between Schwartz, historians who wrote the books, and others who disputed the involvement of Eitingon in the team, such as Theodore Draper and Walter Laqueur.
 The discussion was concluded by Robert Conquest who noted that although there is no direct proof of involvement of Max Eitingon in the murders, his financial interests in the Soviet Union and connections with all key members of team, including his brother Leonid Eitingon, Nadezhda Plevitskaya, and Nikolai Skoblin who acted as an intermediary between NKVD and Gestapo in Tukhachevsky affair, are grounds for suspicion.

 Eitingon died on 30 July 1943 in Jerusalem, and is buried on Mount Scopus.